gustavonp/roo-recipes/content/recipe/caipirinha.md

 1. Put the slices of lime into a glass and top it with sugar

-> Lime first, sugar second.
-The order is important.
+<blockquote class="with-roo">Lime first, sugar second.
+The order is important.</blockquote>

 2. Muddle the mixture of sugar and lime slides.